Urigo/angular-meteor/README.md

 ### Using Meteor Collections

-ngMeteor provides an AngularJS service called $collection, which is a wrapper for [Meteor collections](http://docs.meteor.com/#meteor_collection) to enable reactivity within AngularJS.
+angular-meteor provides an AngularJS service called $collection, which is a wrapper for [Meteor collections](http://docs.meteor.com/#meteor_collection) to enable reactivity within AngularJS.
 The $collection service no longer subscribes to a publisher function automatically, so you must explicitly subscribe to a publisher function before calling the $collection service.

     $collection(collection, selector, options)